gsalmon/ProofOfConcept/README.md

 Unit tests can be found in the '/tests' folder.

 ##High Level OverView
-A non-technical overview document can be found here: [a link](https://github.com/gsalmon/ProofOfConcept/overview.md)
+A non-technical overview document can be found here: [non-technical overview](https://github.com/gsalmon/ProofOfConcept/blob/master/overview.md)